-For projects over HK\$10 million which is defined as large-scaled projects hereafter, the Group has awarded a total of 4 large-scaled fitting-out projects with a contract sum of approximately HK\$198.3 million during the Year and contributed a revenue of approximately HK\$30.5 million for the Year.
-In Previous Year, the Group had awarded a total of 8 large-scaled projects which comprised 5 fitting-out projects and 3 renovation projects HK\$232.7 million and contributed a revenue of approximately HK\$91.5 million for the Previous Year.
+For projects over HK\$10 million which is defined as large-scaled projects hereafter, the Group has awarded a total of 11 large-scaled fitting-out projects which comprised 9 fitting-out projects and 2 renovation projects with an aggregate contract sum of approximately HK\$480.4 million during the Year and contributed a revenue of approximately HK\$148.3 million for the Year.
+In Previous Year, the Group had awarded a total of 4 large-scaled fitting-out projects with an aggregate contract sum of HK\$198.3 million and contributed a revenue of approximately HK\$30.5 million for the Previous Year.